Fringe Benefits for Nurses: 5 Ideas for Your Team

 Ensuring safety in the healthcare setting requires work-life balance for staff members.
 Holding staff members to a strict part-time or full-time title may be a barrier to retaining nurses on your team.

-Allowing seasonal flexibility for nurses to shift between working two and three 12-hour shifts a week (or three and five 8-hour shifts a week in applicable settings) can help attract the staff required to provide high-quality care in your facility.
-Employees with children may need to cut back on work hours during the summer to accommodate for school holidays and family vacations.
+Allowing seasonal flexibility for nurses to shift between working 2 and 3 12-hour shifts a week (or 3 and 5 8-hour shifts a week in applicable settings) can help attract the staff required to provide high-quality care in your facility.
+Perks for nurses with children may include scheduling opportunities like reduced work hours during the summer to accommodate school holidays and family vacations.
 During the school year, these same employees are often happy to work full-time hours.

 Supporting nurses through career and familial developments is important for building a healthy working environment.
-Distancing your facility from outdated, ridgid methods of scheduling and incorporating newer, staff-centered techniques helps to push your facility’s benefit offerings above the rest.
-Scheduling flexibility is also one of the best types of de minimis fringe benefits for nurses that don’t contribute to the tax burden.
+Distancing your facility from outdated, rigid methods of scheduling and incorporating newer, staff-centered techniques for offering employment benefits helps to strengthen the appeal of your job offer.
+Scheduling flexibility is also one of the best types of de minimis fringe benefits for nurses that don’t contribute to their tax burden.

 2. Subsidized Child Care